Robina Foundation Human Rights Fellows

 Colleen graduated summa cum laude from the University of Notre Dame with a B.A. in Government and International Studies.
 During her time at the law school, Colleen served as a student director of the Lowenstein International Human Rights Clinic, a student director of the Schell Center, and a Teaching Fellow for a Yale College international human rights course.
 She also worked with immigration clients in the Community Lawyering Clinic.
 Colleen spent her law school summers in Costa Rica with the Center for Justice and International Law and in San Francisco with the Center for Justice and Accountability.
 Between her second and third years of law school, Colleen worked in the Office of the Prosecutor at the International Criminal Court on the Darfur situation.

 Josiah Pertz is a member of the class of 2012.
-He is spending his Robina Fellowship year in Strasbourg, France working at the European Court of Human Rights.
-At the Court, Josiah clerks in the chambers of Judge András Sajó of Hungary, and is the Research Division’s advisor on American law.
-He is the first American in history to undertake a yearlong clerkship at the Court.
+He spent his Robina Fellowship year in Strasbourg, France working at the European Court of Human Rights.
+At the Court, Josiah clerked in the chambers of Judge András Sajó of Hungary, and was the Research Division’s adviser on American law.
+He is the first American in history to have undertaken a yearlong clerkship at the Court.

 In law school, Josiah served as Editor of the Yale Journal of International Law and co-chairman of the Barristers’ Union trial advocacy organization.
 Devoting a substantial portion of his coursework to international law, Josiah received a Coca-Cola World Fund Fellowship to research Costa Rica’s historic referendum on the Dominican Republic-Central America-United States Free Trade Agreement.
-He is currently at work on a book about that election.
 Josiah also interned in the chambers of Judge Sandra Townes of the Eastern District of New York.

 Prior to law school, Josiah was chief English speechwriter for Nobel Peace Laureate and Costa Rican President Oscar Arias, then chief speechwriter for United States Senator Robert Menendez.
 He received a B.A. in History and Literature from Harvard.

-After the fellowship, Josiah plans to practice law in New York State with his father, Richard Pertz ’76, and clerk for the Hon.
+Josiah is currently practicing law in New York State with his father, Richard Pertz ’76, at the firm of Pertz & Pertz, PLLC.
+He has devoted a substantial portion of his practice to representing victims of violence and discrimination in civil litigation.
+In 2014-2015, Josiah will clerk for the Hon.
 William Walls ’57 of the District of New Jersey in Newark.